BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 > the `promise` can be used to determine whether this information
 > exists or not, and the LSP can cut the added information in this
 > `promise` from the cryptographic commitment.

-`min_payment_size_msat` and `max_payment_size_msat` are the limits of the payment size, inclusive.
-These are strings containing decimal numbers, in millisatoshis [<LSPS0.msat>][].
-The payment size is the amount that the payer will send to the client, not including the forwarding fees of nodes along the way.

 The client now takes the `opening_fee_params` and the expected `payment_size_msat`, to compute the `opening_fee`, and determine if the